m4cit/m4cit/README.md

 ## About me
 ### Interests
-Python 🐍 PC Hardware 🖥️ Gaming 🎮 Machine- and Deep-Learning 🤖
+Machine- and Deep-Learning 🤖 PC Hardware 🖥️ Gaming 🎮

 ### Profession 💻